Blue-Beaker/backpack-display-mod/README.md

 ![ct_support](ct_support.png)

 With both crafttweaker rules and normal rules present on an item, items from crafttweaker support will appear before items from normal rules.

+## Plugin support
+Starting from v1.5.0, plugins are supported.
+One can add more sections to this mod's tooltip, extending its function.
+Implement [IDisplaySection](src/main/java/io/bluebeaker/backpackdisplay/api/IDisplaySection.java) to make your display section.
+Then register it by calling [Secions.addSection](src/main/java/io/bluebeaker/backpackdisplay/api/Sections.java) in FMLInitializationEvent.